 - Moderately preterm: Delivery happens between 32-34th weeks of pregnancy

-- Very preterm: Delivery happens before 28-32nd week of pregnancy
+- Very preterm: Delivery happens before the 28-32nd week of pregnancy

 - Extremely preterm: Delivery happens before the 28th week of pregnancy